dtahiliani/Portfolio/README.md

 # Portfolio

-This repository contains example Data Analytics Projects
+This repository contains example Data Science and Analystics